replicatedhq/replicated-docs/docs/reference/replicated-cli-cluster-prepare.md

 ## Examples

-- For a helm app with kind distribution:
+- For a Helm application with a kind distribution:

     ```bash
     replicated cluster cluster prepare \